tfb-sv/MIW-ART/README.md

 > python train_tree.py --data_name "freesolv"

-## For testing the model checkpoints, obtaining the Newick strings or visualizing the tree structures:
+## For testing the model checkpoints, obtaining the Newick strings, or visualizing the tree structures:

 Firstly, you need to run the "train_tree.py" script, OR you can use an available model checkpoint, which should be in "results/training_results" folder.